About

 The world of TV application development is both fascinating and, at times, really challenging.
 I spoke at two O'Reilly conferences in 2018 about architecting services for TV.
 That's another blog post on my list of things to write, so watch out for that if it's piqued your interest.

-Most recently, however, I've moved teams and now work for the BBC-wide account platform.
-We're the front-door of a personalised BBC experience.
-With a free BBC account, members of the audience receive personalised content recommendations, gain multi-device experiences (like pausing and resuming content from any device), and can participate (such as commenting, uploading content, or voting).
+Later I moved to the BBC-wide account platform team — the front door of a personalised BBC experience.
+With a free BBC account, audience members receive personalised content recommendations, gain multi-device experiences (like pausing and resuming content from any device), and can participate by commenting, uploading content, or voting.

 And with that, you're up to date.
 I hope to use this blog to document my thoughts and ideas around technology, and perhaps wider.